 How to Write a Personal Statement

-Writing a personal statement isn’t as daunting as it might seem.
-Personal statements have multiple uses, however, the main purpose is to convey who you are, and why you’re the best person for the job role.
-Fish4jobs has compiled the following expert advice to help you create the best personal statement to stand out from the crowd and land your dream job role!
+Personal statements have many uses; however, the main purpose is to convey who you are, and why you’re the best person for the job.
+Fish4jobs has collected the following expert advice to help you create the best personal statement, so you stand out from the crowd and land your dream job role!